Checking and Testing Code#

 • Recognize different types of testing such as system-level and defect testing

-• Understand when and why to use assert staements
+• Understand when and why to use assert statements

 • Understand the concept of unit testing and Test Driven Development (TDD)